How To Run Meta Health & Wellness Ads Without Getting Restricted

 What this means for performance:

-Your audiences weaken because Meta isn’t receiving a full signal.
+Your audience weakens because Meta isn’t receiving a full signal.
 Limited Retargeting pools and weak attribution, but ads still run.

 What to do: